atrettel/sheardata/README.md

 Previous tabulated data compilations
 ------------------------------------

-I have already conducted an extensive literature search to identify relevant individual studies to include in the database.
+I have already conducted a literature search to identify relevant individual studies to include in the database.
 However, many previous data compilations already exist and provide an extensive amount of data in an already processed format that is ready for both reference and study.
 All of these compilations are older and presented in tabulated form, which requires digitization for use.
 I identify several of these previous data compilations below.

 - Koo, Eugene Chen 1932, "Mechanisms of isothermal and non-isothermal flow of fluids in pipes".
 Massachusetts Institute of Technology Ph.D. thesis.